grymoire7/infection/DESIGN.md

     - [ ] The expert level AI could be improved further.
     - [x] The level definition has a 'difficulty' field that is not currently used.
 Possibly use it to adjust the computer AI strategy.
     - [x] If we do this, we could remove the 'difficulty' selection from the settings menu.
-- [ ] Add tutorial level set with guided instructions <-- Would this be better or worse than a tutorial scene?
 - [ ] Create multiple level sets with different themes
 - [ ] Add keyboard controls for accessibility
+- [ ] Performance optimization and testing
-- [ ] Implement screen reader support
+- [ ] Implement achievements and badges system

+### Deferred Features
+- [ ] Add scoring system based on performance across levels
+- [ ] Add game statistics tracking
+- [ ] Add explosion animations ?
 - [ ] Add background music and enhanced sound effects
+- [ ] Create level editor for custom level creation - JSON format is easy enough to edit
 - [ ] Add visual themes and customization options
-- [ ] Performance optimization and testing
-- [ ] Create level editor for custom level creation
-- [ ] Implement achievements and badges system
-- [ ] Add social features for sharing progress

 Each phase builds upon the previous one, allowing for incremental testing and refinement of game mechanics.